-COC will send its initial billing notice by fax or email, if necessary, to meet the billing deadline.
+COCThe PHA will send its initial billing notice by fax or email or other confirmed delivery method, if necessary, to meet the billing deadline but will also send the notice by regular mail.

 If the receiving PHA fails to send the initial billing by the deadline, it is required to absorb the family into its own program unless (a) the initial PHA is willing to accept the late submission or (b) HUD requires the initial PHA to honor the late submission (e.g., because the receiving PHA is overleased) [Notice PIH 2016-09].